 The Serta My Fit is a solid design that will serve you well…if you’re on the small side.

-This is one of the smallest chairs on our list with a seat that’s not terribly deep and a height adjustment range that’s on the low side.
+This is one of the smallest chairs on our list.
+Its seat is not terribly deep, and the height adjustment range is on the low side.
 Given those two things, it was clearly intended for use by smaller people or those with shorter legs.
-A tall, long-legged person is going to feel cramped in this chair.
+A tall, long-legged person will feel cramped in this chair.

-Assuming you fit comfortably into the seat, however, you’ll find a lot to like.
-Serta makes good use of their mattress experience here, providing a well-cushioned chair whose backrest is exceptionally comfortable due to layers of generous padding.
+However, assuming you fit comfortably into the seat, you’ll find a lot to like.
+Serta makes good use of its mattress experience here, providing a well-cushioned chair whose backrest is exceptionally comfortable due to layers of generous padding.

 The seat itself bears traces of racing-style inspiration.
-It’s not quite a racing-style seat, mind you, but it’s obvious that the design team took at least a few queues from popular gaming chairs.
+It’s not quite a racing-style seat, but it’s obvious that the design team took at least a few queues from popular gaming chairs.

-The headrest is especially comfortable, and the shape of the upper portion of the seatback provides outstanding head, shoulder and neck support.
-In addition to that, this chair sports a waterfall-style seat to provide leg support, and even the armrests are ergonomically designed, although fixed in their position.
+The headrest is especially comfortable, and the shape of the upper portion of the seatback provides outstanding head, shoulder, and neck support.
+This chair also sports a waterfall-style seat to provide leg support, and even the armrests are ergonomically designed, although fixed in their position.

-Far and away the most intriguing feature about the My Fit, however, is its “active lumbar support.”
-If you’re the kind of person who frequently perches on the edge of your seat, sitting forward so that your back isn’t touching the seatback, you’ll find that this chair adjusts to you.
+The My Fit’s most intriguing feature, however, is its “active lumbar support.”
+If you frequently perch on the edge of your seat, sitting forward so that your back isn’t touching the seatback, you’ll find that this chair adjusts to you.
 The seatback will move forward, providing lumbar and mid/upper back support, even in that position.

-We should note though, that this feature isn’t for everyone.
-Some users have complained about it, so our recommendation is to try it for yourself in a showroom to see if it is to your liking.
+We should note, though, that this feature isn’t for everyone.
+Some users have complained about it, so we recommend trying it for yourself in a showroom to see if it is to your liking.

-Our sense of it is that most of the people who complained about it either weren’t aware of that aspect of the chair’s design or simply aren’t used to sitting in an adaptive chair.
-Once you get used to it, you’ll probably find it very much to your liking, and it will undoubtedly serve to make you feel less fatigued after several hours working in the chair.
+Our sense is that most of the people who complained about it either weren’t aware of that aspect of the chair’s design or simply aren’t used to sitting in an adaptive chair.
+Once you get used to it, you’ll probably find it very much to your liking, and it will undoubtedly make you feel less fatigued after several hours working in the chair.

-Synergy issues aside, this is another great chair by Serta, and assuming you can fit into it, we do recommend it.
+Synergy issues aside, this is another great chair by Serta, and we recommend it if you can fit into it.

 Also Great: Serta Hannah II